Europe Road Trip: 25 Incredible Routes

 Halfway between Coimbra and Lisbon, take a short detour to Nazare on Portugal’s Silver Coast.
 Known for its monster waves and daredevil surfers, this is a great place if you like huge beaches and dramatic landscapes.

 Heading south, Sintra, in the mountains of the same name, is a love-it-or-hate-it kind of place.
-Home to Portuguese royalty for centuries, the lush landscape is dotted with pastel-colored palaces, villas, and houses.
+Home to Portuguese royalty for centuries, the lush landscape is dotted with fantastical and mysterious pastel-colored palaces, villas, and houses, and lots of tourists.

 Highlights